For years, many employers have been on the fence about whether they should offer flexible benefits plans to their employees.

 And they have every right to be.

-For business owners of both large and small businesses, taking care of the staff should be a priority.
+For business owners of both large and small businesses, taking of the staff should be a priority.

 You want to ensure that your organization meets the needs of your employees.

 Otherwise, chances are, they’ll be handing you their resignation letters faster than you can blink your eyes.